Menu

 3C Media Solutions

-3C Media is a versatile tool for video storage and sharing.
-However, it includes no video editing capabilities and captioning options are limited to those created by professors.
+3C Media is a versatile tool for video storage and sharing, but includes no video editing capabilities.

 Turnaround times: for automated captions is 1 day.
 Captions edited by a human take approximately 5 business days from the request.